 19. Utah & Ether

-This duo were an active part of the US subway painting renaissance in the early to mid-2000s and have since travelled to many different corners of the world.
+This duo were an active part of the US subway painting renaissance in the early to mid-2000s, and have since traveled to many different corners of the world.
 They were arrested on returning home after a trip through Europe in 2009 and their story caught the attention of the national media who described them as “the ‘Bonnie & Clyde’ of graffiti”.
 You can see their blog here.

 With a graffiti career that’s spanned three decades and several continents, Egs has had a major influence on the European graffiti scene and inspired many younger writers.
-Originally from Helsinki, Egs was one of the earliest members of the graffiti InterRail movement; where writers would travel across borders to explore new cities and make new friends with their shared interest in painting trains and walls.
+Originally from Helsinki, Egs was one of the earliest members of the graffiti InterRail movement, where writers would travel across borders to explore new cities and make new friends with their shared interest in painting trains and walls.
 His unusual, ever-developing style and his ability to make connections worldwide has made a lasting impression on the scene.

 Katsu has adapted his graffiti for the digital age, reproducing his iconic skull tag in a variety of different ways.
-He has developed his own mobile app, pioneered remote control graffiti drones and doctored photos and videos of him vandalising Picasso’s ‘Girl Before a Mirror’, the White House and the Great Wall of China.
-Katsu’s work has outwardly criticised the way the internet is developing for profit at the cost of the privacy and freedom of the general public.
+He has developed his own mobile app, pioneered remote control graffiti drones and doctored photos and videos of him vandalizing Picasso’s ‘Girl Before a Mirror’, the White House and the Great Wall of China.
+Katsu’s work has outwardly criticized the way the internet is developing for profit at the cost of the privacy and freedom of the general public.

 16. Taps & Moses

 Another graffiti duo, the pair have been well known throughout Europe during their careers due to their original concepts.
 They rose to global fame with the release of their book International Top Sprayer, which tells the story of their mission to paint 1000 panels in 1000 days.
 These two have managed to achieve quality and quantity in their train painting, a rare feat by today’s standards.